-The Canterbury FEP Audit Programme focuses on establishing confidence that on-farm environmental risks are suitably identified and appropriately managed.
+The Canterbury FEP Audit Programme focuses on establishing confidence that on-farm environmental risks are suitably identified and appropriately managed to meet farming practice standards and nutrient limits.

 An FEP is a tool for farmers to:

 - Recognise key on-farm environmental risks that relate to water quality and can have an effect on cultural values (mahinga kai) and biodiversity; and - Set out a programme to manage those risks through the implementation of GMP.